talorlik/ldap-2fa-on-k8s/application/README.md

   - Provisioner: `ebs.csi.eks.amazonaws.com`
   - Volume binding mode: `WaitForFirstConsumer`
   - Encryption: Configurable via `storage_class_encrypted` variable
+  - Volume type: Configurable via `storage_class_type` variable (gp2, gp3, io1, io2, etc.)
+  - Can be set as default StorageClass via `storage_class_is_default` variable
 - **PVC**: Created by the Helm chart using the StorageClass
   - **Storage Size**: 8Gi (configurable in Helm values)
   - **Access Mode**: ReadWriteOnce
   - The Helm chart creates a new PVC, it does not reuse an existing PVC from backend infrastructure

+### 5. Network Policies

+The `modules/network-policies/` module creates Kubernetes Network Policies to secure internal cluster communication:

+- **Namespace-wide Policy**: Applies to all pods in the `ldap` namespace
+- **Secure Ports Only**: Allows communication only on encrypted ports (443, 636, 8443)
+- **DNS Resolution**: Allows DNS queries for service discovery
+- **External Access**: Allows HTTPS/HTTP egress for external API calls (2FA providers, etc.)
+- **Implicit Deny**: All other ports are implicitly denied by default

+This ensures that even if a pod is compromised, it can only communicate on secure, encrypted ports within the cluster.

 ## Module Structure